Nipan83/blog-API/README.md

 # Node BLOG REST API

 This is a simple REST API server implementation built on top `Node.js` and `Express.js` with `Mongoose.js` for `MongoDB` integration.
 Authentication is handled using `JWT` integration.
+Testing is handled using mocha and chai

 [![Build Status](https://travis-ci.org/Nipan83/blog-API.svg?branch=master)](https://travis-ci.org/Nipan83/blog-API)